backdrop-contrib/photoswipe/README.txt

-Warning: Since this module is based on a much newer version of jQuery (even than the one proposed by jQuery Update), it is likely to create heavy compatibility problem with other modules and cannot be used in admin or edit pages.
+Warning: Since this module is based on a much newer version of jQuery (even than the one proposed by jQuery Update), it is likely to create heavy compatibility problems with other modules and cannot be used in admin or edit pages.
 Nonetheless it can be used without Drupal or jQuery errors on standard pages!